 However, while most businesses see electronic contract signing as an opportunity to improve efficiency and security, others are hesitant and need more information.
 Thus, this blog post aims to answer the most frequently asked questions about electronic signatures and their validity.

 What is an electronic signature?

-In simple terms, an electronic signature is a legal and valid way to sign documents online.
+An electronic signature represents an electronic process or technique that indicates the acceptance of an agreement.
+In other words, an e-signature is a legal and valid way to sign documents online.